hydroshare/hydroshare_on_jupyter/README.md

    9.1.
 Make sure the HydroShare on Jupyter server extension is listed
 10. Set up the DATA environment variable: `export DATA=~/hydroshare/Downloads`
-11. Launch JupyterLab: `python -m jupyter lab --debug --notebook-dir=~/hydroshare`
+11. Launch JupyterLab: `python3 -m jupyter lab --debug --notebook-dir=~/hydroshare`
 12. You should see the HydroShare on Jupyter extension in the JupyterLab launcher.
 Double click to open HydroShare on Jupyter.
 13. Commit and push your changes.
 14. Create a pull request GitHub.